skywalkgame/blog-post/content/docs/spring24/23_/_index.md

 \[ L_{\text{CLF}}(\theta) = -\sum_{k=1}^{K} y_k \log p(y_k \mid B; \theta) \]

 These training objectives enable bGPT to understand various byte-based data and accurately mimic digital patterns of the real world.
 The combination of generative approaches and classification capabilities grants the model the flexibility to tackle a diverse range of problems.
 Through this, the model can go beyond simple pattern recognition to play a crucial role in predicting and analyzing the operations of complex digital systems.

+### Applications and Experiment
+**1. Digital Media Processing**
+**2. Algorithm and Hardware Simulation**

+### Conclusion and Future Work

+bGPT has proven to be a powerful model capable of effectively processing various types of digital media data.
+Particularly, this model can be flexibly applied to different types of data and has demonstrated performance that can compete with models pretrained on specific datasets.
+These results show that bGPT can be extremely useful in solving a wide range of real-world problems.

+Moreover, bGPT has proven its ability to go beyond simply processing data, successfully modeling and simulating the operations of complex algorithms and hardware.
+This capability will be particularly valuable in fields related to technical problem solving and new hardware design.

+bGPT extends deep learning to binary data processing through byte prediction.
+Experiments have demonstrated bGPT's strong scalability in native binary data modeling.

+Future research directions for byte models include:

+- Reducing training costs to make byte model training more feasible;
+- Expanding the model and dataset sizes to accommodate a wider range of native binary data and handle larger digital media files such as high-resolution images and videos;
+- Improving performance in underexplored tasks involving native binary data across various application domains.